Who We Are

 Amy Hyatt

-Amy Hyatt – Program Director
+Amy Hyatt – Senior Program Director

 Amy moved to Vermont in August 2001 to participate in VWS’s Instructor Apprenticeship Program, with the intention of later moving back to her home bioregion of Southwestern Ohio to start a wilderness school.
 But she quickly fell in love with Vermont, the work of VWS, and the children and families.
 She has been with us ever since.
 Amy now directs youth programs year-round, most notably Blue Heron Community School, Shambhala Warrior & Nature Camp, and Earthfriend Discovery Day Camp.